mikiec84/rankAndRetreiveDemo/README.md

 ## Step 1 :

-Open Watson's Rank and Retrieve Service [page](https://watson-retrieve-and-rank.ng.bluemix.net/) to create cluster, collection, upload questions and documents .
+Open Watson's Rank and Retrieve Service [page](https://watson-retrieve-and-rank.ng.bluemix.net/) .
+Now we will create solr cluster & collection and then upload the document and questions.

 ## Step 2 :